Current Price – $42.6

 Expiration Date – 2nd of August, 2017

 This tender offer seems to be a step towards Carl Icahn taking the company private.
-Icahn’s IEP already owns 72.5% of the outstanding shares and following the tender will have 80%-95% ownership (depending on total number of shares tendered).
-Due to this reason I believe that tender pricing at the upper limit is very likely and that Icahn will then buy-out the remaining public shareholders at the same price or at a premium to the tender price (although agreement was reached that IEP will not increase its ownership stake beyond 95% for the next two years).
+Icahn’s IEP already owns 72.5% of the outstanding shares and will have 80%-95% after the tender.
+Due to this reason I believe that tender pricing at the upper limit is very likely (thus low risk 5.5% upside).
+After the tender Icahn will buy-out the remaining public shareholders at the same price or at a premium to the tender price (although agreement was reached that IEP will not increase its ownership stake beyond 95% for the next two years).

 The offer is unlikely to be oversubscribed, as there are only 6.7m shares outstanding that are currently not owned by IEP – meaning that more than 83% of the remaining shareholders need to tender in order for the offer to be oversubscribed.
 Taking into account that certain percentage of shareholders never participate in tenders (either not aware of it, or simply too lazy), achieving more than 83% participation level is unlikely.
 And if the offer is undersubscribed, then $45/share price is kind of guaranteed.